HiveMQ Cloud Console

 HiveMQ Cloud Console Log In

-2. Enter your email and create a password, or use your GitHub, Google, or LinkedIn account to sign up.
+You have the option to use your email and create a password, or use your GitHub, Google, or LinkedIn account to sign up.

 After your initial sign-up, you can log in to HiveMQ Cloud directly.